 It was irritatingly humid here, even in the shadow of the ferny canopy they were taking cover under.
 The damn sun blazing through the clear windows was not helping, nor was the conductor generator humming somewhere in the building.
 It was so damned hot that Gilbert was tempted to dunk his head into the man-made stream trickling just over the floral hedges to his right.

 Kleine had suggested this place.
 He’d said he’d often heard Otto speak about it: a conservatory that only local biologists from the city’s military academy visited.
-In other words, this place took care of any military police officers or extras.
+In other words, this place would be away from the eyes of military police officers and extras.
 Infected and manipulated people, on the other hand…

 Gilbert doubted they could remain here long.